Auburn Ave Kids

 Ages: 3–grade 4

-Cost: $137/week for half-day camp, $350/week for full-day camp with discounts for members; Additional materials fees will be applied and vary by length and type of camp
+Cost: $127/week and up for half-day camp, $332/week and up for full-day camp; additional materials fees will be applied and vary by length and type of camp

 Fort Nisqually Living History Museum offers sessions of camp where campers hear, see, taste and smell history as they learn what it was like living in the Puget Sound of the past.
 Camps meet for half- or full-days and vary in length from three to five days for various age groups.

-Children’s Museum of Tacoma welcomes campers ages 3–6 to explore a range of themes from silly science to cooking to story telling.
+Children’s Museum of Tacoma welcomes campers ages 3–6 to explore a range of themes.
 Camps run for half-days, from 9 a.m. to noon, or for somewhat longer days, from 9 a.m. to 2 p.m.
-Each Friday, campers’ friends and family are invited to an end-of-camp celebration.